Feet Swelling While Traveling: Causes and Solutions

 Move Your Body

-Finally, movement is key to combatting swollen feet and legs.
+Finally, movement is key to combating swollen feet and legs.
 You may not have a lot of space at your disposal when traveling, but here are some easier ways to add some movement into your lower limbs regardless:

 • Massage your feet and calves.
-This helps increase blood circulation and can be very pleasant – find out how to do it here.
+This helps increase blood circulation and can be very pleasant – find out how to do it here

 • Elevate your feet if you can.
 Even just placing them on your carry-on bag for a few minutes can help a lot.
 Removing your shoes is also a good idea for sleeping on the plane.

-• We also have a collection of long-haul flight exercises you can try here.
+• We also have a collection of long-haul flight exercises you can try here

 Should You Be Concerned About Feet Swelling While Traveling?